avipars/Advanced-OOP/README.md

 # Advanced-OOP
 Sample code from a course in advanced object oriented programming in Java

-I split different design patterns and questions into sub-modules for clarity
+I split different design patterns and questions into their own folders for clarity